Sustainable Gaps

 Change conditions are recognized in the field before the record catches up.

-Closeout proof is spread across notes, photos, email, and memory.
+Closeout records are spread across notes, photos, email, and memory.

-The client needs a professional route for decisions while project detail stays where it belongs.
+The client needs a professional path for decisions while project detail stays where it belongs.

 One example gets followed until the next step is clear.